 After first visiting Japan during the hanami (cherry blossom) season, I knew I had to return to see the autumn colours.

 The palette of fiery reds, yellow and orange dominates the scenery and is unlike anything I have ever seen on my travels.

 Along with the Japanese aesthetic for well-manicured gardens and temples to the juxtaposition of modern skyscrapers and bullet trains, it’s hard not to get a sensory overload.

 The pictures of Japan are indelibly imprinted in my mind and I’m honoured to have the opportunity to share my view of Japan with the world.

-Starting off my trip in Tokyo, my journey took me south to Mount Fuji to see the final Sumo Grand Tournament for the year in Fukuoka, then back to Kyoto and Osaka.
+Starting off my trip in Tokyo, my journey took me south to one of the most famous Japan landmarks of all, Mount Fuji, to see the final Sumo Grand Tournament for the year in Fukuoka, then back to Kyoto and Osaka.

 Japan has unique sights and experiences that will leave an impression on any visitor.

 A megalopolis of 13 million people that is constantly on the move and bathed in neon, at times, it’s hard to know where to look.

 Omotesando is the area between Shibuya and Shinjuku renowned for retail therapy and the latest in modern design in all facets from architecture to fashion.

 The landscape in Tokyo is constantly evolving and the Tokyo skyline is moving upwards.